multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 ```

 ## 4) Weight Virtualization Step 2: Weight-Page Optimization
-After the optimization is finished, the virtual weight-pages are generated (*virtual_weight_page.npy*).
-The final inference accuracy of each DNN that is achieved with the virtual weight-pages can be checked with the following Python script (*weight_virtualization.py*).
+The next step of weight virtualization is the weight-page optimization, which combines the matched weight-pages into single virtual weight-pages and optimizes them for the DNN tasks.
+Here, we perform joint optimization in which all the DNN tasks are optimized together by executing a shell script (*joint_optimization.sh*).
 ```sh
 $ ./joint_optimization.sh
 1-th joint optimization